chmike/timez-go/README.md

 issued the standard [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601) to normalize text encoded time values.
 The [IETF](https://en.wikipedia.org/wiki/Internet_Engineering_Task_Force) issued an equivalent standard ([RFC3339]()https://www.ietf.org/rfc/rfc3339.txt) for the Internet.

-These time encodings support combining a local time with a time offset to UTC.
+These time encodings combine a local time with a time offset relative to UTC.
 But they are text only.
 Timez is the binary equivalent of these time values.

 ## What is a timez ?

 A timez value encodes the UTC time with microsecond precision and the local time offset in a 64 bit unsigned integer.
 Both values can be retrieved independently.